Get Started With Custom Metadata Types in Salesforce

 Introduction to Custom Metadata Types:

 Custom Metadata Types (CMDTs) in Salesforce allow developers to create custom metadata and deploy it across various orgs.
 Unlike custom objects, CMDTs don’t count against data storage limits and can be deployed with metadata tools.
 They store configurations, settings, and data that can be easily accessed and modified by code without the need for complex data migration.
-CMDTs streamline the customization process, enabling administrators to manage configurations more efficiently.
+CMDTs streamline the customisation process, enabling administrators to manage configurations more efficiently.
 They offer greater flexibility and scalability, making them ideal for storing application configurations, business rules, and other metadata that needs to be maintained across different environments.

-Key Features and Benefits Custom Metadata in salesforce:
+Key Features and Benefits Custom Metadata in Salesforce:

 Custom Metadata Types (CMDTs) in Salesforce offer a range of key features and benefits that significantly enhance the flexibility, scalability, and efficiency of managing configurations and data within the Salesforce platform.
-Below, we delve into the key features and advantages of Custom Metadata in Salesforce:
+Below, we delve into the key features and advantages of custom metadata in Salesforce:

 1. Metadata-Driven Architecture: